donnemartin/stocks/README.md

 Stocks are ranked based on their current Moving Average Convergence Divergence, MACD, based upon their past year of Closing Prices.

-The equations for MACD are in wiki at http://en.wikipedia.org/wiki/MACD.

 ![alt tag](https://raw.githubusercontent.com/donnemartin/stockanalyzer/master/res/stockanalyzer.png)